Skip to content

 Sustainable Development, Net Zero and Climate Resilience

-Structure of provision: Masters + PhD funding or PhD-only funding either full-time or part-time
+Structure of provision: Masters + PhD funding or PhD-only funding either full-time or part-time.

 How to apply for a PhD

-At NTU we offer opportunities for self-funded, part-funded and fully-funded PhDs, as well as Professional Doctorates.
+We offer opportunities for self-funded, part-funded and fully-funded PhDs, as well as Professional Doctorates.
 How you apply differs slightly depending on the type of Research Degree you are applying for.